The Athens News: Best of 2013 Best small town in Athens Co.

 The original books can be found at the Ohio Historical Society, as well as Ohio University's Alden Library.
 A commemorative marker, placed by the Nabby Lee Ames D.A.R.
 Chapter of Athens in 1925, is located near the Community Bank on State Street.
 The Coonskin Library Museum opened in May of 1994 in the former cafeteria of the Amesville Grade School.

 Amesville is a village in Athens County, Ohio.
-The community was named after Sylvanus Ames.
+The township was named after Fisher Ames and then community of Amesville was formed after the filure of an earlier settlement called Mudsock.
 The latitude of Amesville is 39.400N.
 The longitude is -81.955W.
 It is in the Eastern Standard time zone.
 Elevation is 633 feet.
-The estimated population, in 2003, was 190.

 Amesville is located in the unglaciated Allegheny Plateau.
 Athens County extends west from the Ohio River, mostly centering around the lower Hocking River watershed.
 The underlying geology is mostly sandstone and shale, including "redbed" shale that presents a severe slip hazard when structures are built over it on hillsides.
 Most hillsides, though, are solid sandstone and present very little slip potential.